stigok/blog.stigok.com/collections/_posts/2018-05-03-lvm-in-luks-with-encrypted-boot-partition-and-suspend-to-disk.md

 from the device.
 If this is done, unlocking the boot partition is the **only way** to recover the key-file used to unlock the LVM partition.
 **Use the below command with caution**.
-Depending on your security threat-model, this might be unecessary.
+Depending on your security threat-model, this might be unnecessary.

     # # Skip this step if you don't understand the risks.
     # cryptsetup luksKillSlot /dev/nvme0n1p3 0 --key-file /etc/initcpio/keys/encrypted-lvm.key